00fire/00fire.github.io/verkefni1/verk.md

 git branch gitd show who curruntly are working on the git from what it looks like from tiping the code Hvað er útgáfustýring (Version Control)? version control records all your progres and from the past to now soo you can recall if somthing happens and get it back
 Hverjir eru helstu kostir við að nota GIT? you can make direct changes with a simple commmands and is way more ez too make file changes and or to clone over than waiting too uploud
 Hversu oft telur þú að eigi að gera færslur (commit) í verkefni?
+7 Hvað er átt við með “Working Directory”?” og “Staging Area” í GIT?